 Go through the house and shut all the door of the rooms your guests will not be going into.

-Clear the largest surfaces in every room your guests are likely to enter
+Tidy up fast: Clear the largest surfaces in every room your guests might enter

 This is because the eye is drawn to this largest space, and if it is clean and tidy, then other areas will seem less obvious.
 In general, this will mean the main kitchen counter, the dining table and the couches.
 If you really have no time, do a sweep, dump and wipe- sweep everything off the counters, dump it in a basket that you then hide, and wipe down the surfaces.
 If you have a little bit longer, then do it as follows.

 Firstly, quickly empty the dishwasher.

 Secondly, gather up all the dirty dishes and stack them into the now empty dishwasher.